accept-nano/accept-nano/README.md

    - **/api/pay** for creating a payment request.
    - **/api/verify** for checking the status of a payment.
  - From client, you create a payment request from client by posting the currency and amount.
- - When *accept-nano* receives a payment request, it creates a random seed and unique address for the payment and saves it in it's database, then returns a unique token to the client.
+ - When *accept-nano* receives a payment request, it creates a random seed and unique address for the payment and saves it in its database, then returns a unique token to the client.
  - After the payment is created, *accept-nano* starts checking the destination account for incoming funds periodically.
  - While *accept-nano* is checking the payment, the client also checks by calling the verification endpoint.
 It does this continuously until the payment is verified.
- - Customer has a limited duration to transfer the funds to the destination account.
-The duration can be set in *accept-nano* config.
+ - The customer has a limited amount of time to transfer the funds to the destination account.
+This duration can be set in *accept-nano* config.
  - Then the customer pays the requested amount.
- - If *accept-nano* sees a pending blocks at destination account, it sends a notification to the merchant and changes the status of the payment to "verified".
+ - If *accept-nano* sees a pending block at destination account, it sends a notification to the merchant and changes the status of the payment to "verified".
  - At this point, the payment is received and the merchant is notified.
-The client can continue it's flow.
+The client can continue its flow.
  - The server accepts pending blocks at the destination account.
- - The server sends the funds in destination account to the merchant's account defined in the config file.
+ - The server sends the funds in destination account to the merchants account defined in the config file.

 ## Config